 Boolean.
 Designates that this user has all permissions without explicitly assigning them.

 A datetime of the user’s last login.
-Is set to the current date/time by default.

 A datetime designating when the account was created.
 Is set to the current date/time by default when the account is created.